 Isht Vatsa graduated from UF in 2013, with BAs in History and Criminology and a minor in Business Administration.
 He worked at SPOHP for two years, for a semester as an intern in 2011, and as a staff member from 2012-2013, transcribing, conducting oral histories, and developing podcasts.

 At SPOHP, Isht worked on the Student Action with Farmworkers (SAF) partnership to conduct and transcribe interviews.
 He also worked with Poarch Creek Project, Coalition for Immokalee Workers, and African American History Project.
-Isht coordinated twenty interviews with SAF alumni for the organization’s twentieth anniversary commemorations, contributing to the anniversary pamphlet.
+Isht coordinated twenty interviews with SAF alumni for the organization’s twentieth anniversary commemorations, contributing to the anniversary pamphlet (PDF).

 Isht currently attends Boston College Law School in Massachusetts.

 Kapri Crowley graduated from UF in 2013, with BAs in Anthropology and History.
 She worked at SPOHP as a digital apprentice under archivist and technology coordinator Deborah Hendrix from 2012-2013.